jusatdeloitte/genai-flow-workshop/docs/tetris-config.md

 We recommend that you start by deleting all workflows, agents, models, and skills, that were created by default.
 To upload configuration from a JSON file, click on the three dots (...) next to the "+ New Skill" button.

-*Note: You don't need to make any changes to configuration before clickling on "Create".*
+*Note: You don't need to make any changes to configuration before clickling on "Create".
+To upload resources, you can either proceed manually or run [hydrate.py script](../hydrate.py) to load it all automatically.*

 1. Upload Skills
     - skills/list_all_files.json